Halloween safety tips for parents & kids

 Make your home safe for trick-or-treaters

 Halloween safety also applies if you’re handing out candy, as you want everyone to feel safe and comfortable when they come to your door.
-When kids arrive for trick-or-treating, there are things you can do to offer a safe experience for everyone involved.
+When kids arrive for trick-or-treating, there are things you can do to offer a safe and fun experience for everyone involved.

 Be mindful of allergies